 (I got nothing, the interview speaks for itself - Josh Medsker)

-Earlier this year, I was approached by a guy named Josh Medsker.
+When I was finishing production of NegCap #5, I was contacted by a guy named Josh Medsker.
 He is a college professor in New Jersey, which obviously means that he's from somewhere that has not heard the bad news about New Jersey.
 In this case, he is from Alaska, and maybe New Jersey is a step up from Alaska, but I digress.
 I guess I always digress, but in this case, I have a pressing need to bring the conversation back to the other Josh, Josh Medsker.